Starting April 20 govt offices to re-open with senior staff

 New Delhi, Apr 15: Central Ministries and department and their subordinate offices will start functioning from April 20 with 100 per cent attendance.
 This would be for officials in the rank of Deputy Secretary and above.
 33 per cent of the rest of the staff are to be present in their offices as per the new relaxation norms that were issued by the Ministry of Home Affairs.

-The notification however says that the ministries like Health and Family Welfare, Defence and government arms like the Food Corporation of India will begin functioning with full strength.
+The notification, however, says that the ministries like Health and Family Welfare, Defence and government arms like the Food Corporation of India will begin functioning with full strength.

 After lockdown guidelines, a strict follow up note by MHA to states